on the blog

 The Bottom Line

-The FDD isn’t designed to convince you — it’s designed to protect you and provide you valuable information.
-You want the MOST UPDATED possible.
+The FDD isn’t designed to convince you to buy a franchise — it’s designed to protect you and provide you with valuable information.
+You want the MOST UPDATED version of the FDD possible.

 • Match your goals